learn-co-curriculum/the-web-is-made-of-strings/README.md

 it here is technologist-speak for a series of letters placed one after another.
 A less-technical synonym for this idea is "text."

-Respect to the book, the web has the additional superpower of immediately relating information.
-Not only can we  exchange information with one another, but the information itself can reference other pieces of information.
-How does this happen?
-We will get to that soon! **As with everything on the web the answer is just one click or tap away**.

 **The text sent back and forth on the web are formatted as HTML** and decorated via CSS.
 A byproduct of the web being built as a collection of HTML text